Table of Contents

 1. Reduce cart abandonment rate

-Without spending any marketing dollars, you can recover more ecommerce sales simply by offering affordable 2-day shipping in the US market.
+Without spending any marketing dollars, you can recover more ecommerce sales simply by offering affordable 2-day shipping.

 “We understand that whatever Amazon does, we also need to do or we are going to lose business.
 The cost of offering free 2-day shipping through ShipBob is more than covered and offset by all of the additional orders and revenue we’ve gotten as a result.
 We’ve seen an 18% reduction in cart abandonment.”